Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Vaccination schedules

 How effective are the vaccination schedules shifting the percolation transition point?
-In order to answer that question we have traced the percolation threshold as a function of the ratio of immunized agents in the bottom panel of Fig. \ref{fig:per_vacc}.
-The base value, for no vaccination, is $\ve_c\approx 0.6$ (as it is shown in Fig. \ref{fig:clustersize}).
-Betweenness-centrality vaccination results in a sharp displacement of the percolation transition, reaching $\ve_c\approx 1.1$ for $\approx 10\%$ vaccination rate.
-Highest-fragmentation vaccination performs worse ($0.74$ for $\approx 10\%$ vaccination), but still provides a significant improvement of the epidemiological situation for scarce vaccines.
-Random and high degree vaccinations perform similarly ($0.62$ for $\approx 10\%$ vaccination), and none of them are quite effective.
+In order to answer that question we have traced the percolation threshold $\ve_c$ as a function of the vaccination fraction $f_v$ in the bottom panel of Fig. \ref{fig:per_vacc}.
+The base value, for no vaccination, is $\ve_c\approx 0.6$ (as shown in Fig. \ref{fig:clustersize}).
+Highest BC vaccination results in a sharp increase of the percolation transition, reaching $\ve_c\approx 1.1$ for $\approx 10\%$ vaccination fraction.
+Highest LBC vaccination performs substantially worse, but still provides a significant improvement of the epidemiological situation for scarce vaccines.
+Random and high degree vaccinations perform similarly, and none of them are quite effective.